 In the summer of 1989 about twenty Christian educators and scholars were invited to Calvin College in Grand Rapids, Michigan to share their research on work and leisure.

 1990 and 1991 – the first conferences held

 Dr. Glen Van Andel, Professor of Recreation at Calvin College, hosted two conferences in what called “The Symposium on Christianity and Leisure.”

 1992 – The present conference focus established and the roots for the CSKLS established

-The following year the Council for Christian Colleges and Universities (CCCU), a large consortium of Christian colleges and universities from around the world, agreed to host a more comprehensive conference at Northwest Nazarene College in Napa, ID that included the disciplines of physical education, health, and sport.
+The Council for Christian Colleges and Universities (CCCU) (a large consortium of Christian colleges and universities from around the world) hosted a more comprehensive conference at Northwest Nazarene College in Napa, ID.
+It included the disciplines of physical education, health, and sport.
 This expanded multi-disciplinary focus became the new template for all future conferences and served as the historical roots for an inclusive society that would be formed some ten years later.

 After nearly fifteen years of hosting successful conferences and publishing several books, there was a strong desire to formalize these professional relationships and establish a scholarly association.
 Glen Van Andel was asked to coordinate this effort which became officially organized in 2002 when the Articles of Incorporation were registered with the State of Michigan.
 The official name of the organization, The Christian Society for Kinesiology and Leisure Studies (CSKLS), was a point of much discussion but was finally endorsed because it reflected the scope of disciplines represented by the group without being too wordy.